 Questions to Ask Before You Invest

 Over time, currency fluctuations can have a meaningful impact on the performance of international bond funds.
 This is particularly true in the case of emerging-market bond funds since the currencies of the developing markets tend to be more volatile.

-It therefore pays to research prospective investments to make sure you know exactly what you’re getting.
-Does the manager maintain a full exposure to foreign currencies, or does he or she “hedge” the portfolio to make sure that currency movements have little or no impact?
+It, therefore, pays to research prospective investments to make sure you know exactly what you’re getting.
+Does the manager maintain full exposure to foreign currencies, or does he or she “hedge” the portfolio to make sure that currency movements have little or no impact?
 Does the manager take an active approach, shifting the fund’s currency exposure to try to add value?
 And if so, does the fund’s track record show that this approach has worked well in the past?

 As always, the specific investment you choose is based on your individual goals and risk tolerance.
 If you don’t fully understand what you’re buying, however, you may find yourself with an investment that’s much more volatile than you bargained for.

 The bottom line: currency positioning isn’t the primary consideration when choosing an investment, but it’s certainly something that deserves attention.